magdesign/PocketVJ-Exhibition-Documentation/source/_build/html/_sources/11_dmxoscmidi.rst.txt

 **REC Show** => Record Show

 .. note::
-    REC Show01 will record on Universe 1-30, the others on Universe 1-20
+    REC Show01 will record on Universe 1-14, Universe 15 is reserved for the remote.
+If you need to record more universes there must be made a modification, write me an email!

 Universe
 *********

-**Change to 1** => change the recorded track to Universe 1
+**Change to 1** => change all recorded tracks to Universe 1 (this will be deprecated soon! its better to have a flip OLA in/out function)

 DMX PLAYER